lou-evoy/TD-Pixel-Sort-TOP/README.md

 # Pixel Sort TOP — real-time GPU pixel sorting for TouchDesigner (CUDA)

-A pixel sorting TOP that reorders the pixels along each scanline — row or column — by a per-pixel key, entirely on the GPU.
+A real pixel sorting algorithm TOP that reorders the pixels along each scanline — row or column — by a per-pixel key, entirely on the GPU.
 The sort style is chosen from a drop-down menu and shaped by a single Amount slider.

 ## Demo